-A Recovery function is also available on this rower meter unit.
+A Recovery function is also available on this fitness console.
 This program gives you the possibility to calculate your fitness level.
 Based on the heart rate at the end of the workout, it will provide you with a fitness rating between F1 (Excellent) – F6 (Poor).

 Apart from the workout metrics mentioned above, the machine’s console displays room temperature, clock, and calendar.
-It requires two AA batteries.
+The console is battery-operated and it requires two AA batteries which are included.
 It also has a sleep mode to which it will enter if there is no input on the machine for several minutes.